alex-petrenko/sample-factory/docs/07-advanced-topics/sync-async.md

 Note that the "Sync RL" animation is not 100% accurate to how SF works, we actually still do collect the experience asynchronously within the rollout, but then pause during training.
-"Sync RL" is closer to how a traditional RL implementation operates (e.g. OpenAI Baselines) and the comparison between the two shows why Sample Factory is often much faster.
+"Sync RL" animation is closer to how a traditional RL implementation operates (e.g. OpenAI Baselines) and the comparison between the two shows why Sample Factory is often much faster.

 ## Vectorized environments